-I raised 3 boys and I know these recommendations are easier said than done.
-Toddlers are often picky about what they eat, and sometimes they don’t want to eat at all.
-I didn’t know all this information when my children were young, although I tried to feed them balanced meals.
-Children need a balanced diet which means eating a proper amount and variety of nutritious foods.
-This means eating a combination of proteins, carbohydrates and fats.
+Children need a balanced diet, which means eating a proper amount and variety of nutritious foods.
+This also means eating a combination of proteins, carbohydrates and fats.
 Proteins build muscles,carbohydrates provide the body with energy and fats provide long-lasting energy.

 As Children Age

-Once you child reaches the age where they are playing with other children in the neighborhood you might talk to the parents of a playmate to let them know you don’t want your child to have certain foods and hopefully by that time the child will like the diet at home and be less inclined to try foods they are not familiar with.
-Most children will certainly like candy, but you could choose Raisins for instance.
-At least they would be getting some fruit with their chocolate.
-Chocolate has a lot of flavonoids and is not all bad in moderation.
+Once you child reaches the age where they are playing with other children in the neighborhood you might talk to the parents of a playmate to let them know you don’t want your child to have certain foods.
+Hopefully by that time the child will like the diet at home and be less inclined to try foods they are not familiar with.

 In summary, we need to look at new options to help prevent childhood obesity.
 Begin using healthy food choices in infancy.
 It is not always easy, but the goal is to raise a healthy, happy child, that is free of disease if possible.
 Keeping your child active is so important.
 Limit TV and computer time.

 If you remember that childhood obesity begins in infancy it will help you as a parent to curb the problem before it starts.